Democratic heliocentric coordinates underestimate the rate of instabilities in long-term integrations of the Solar System: Conclusions

 Different instability rates of the Solar System have been reported in the literature, ranging from $\sim0.1$\% to 1\% \citep{LaskarGastineau2009, Zeebe2015, Abbot2021, Abbot2023, Kaib2025}.
 In this paper we traced this discrepancy back to the coordinate system used in the Hamiltonian splitting of the Wisdom-Holman integrator.
 We showed that simulations using democratic heliocentric coordinates (DHC) require a significantly smaller timestep in order to be statistically converged compared to simulations using Jacobi coordinates.
 The reason for this slow convergence is the artificial numerical precession introduced by DHC which is strongly eccentricity and timestep dependent.

 Our results show that DHC should not be used in simulations which require high accuracy during times when the eccentricity of planets is high.
-The Solar System is one example where high accuracy is required to measure the correct instability rate because the eccentricity of Mercury becomes large ($\gtrsim 0.4$) just before instabilities occur and numerical errors can suppress the behaviour.
+The Solar System is one example where high accuracy is required to measure the correct instability rate because the eccentricity of Mercury becomes large ($\gtrsim 0.4$) just before instabilities occur and numerical errors can suppress this behaviour.

 Reducing the timestep in simulations using DHC is one possible solution.
-Another, pursued by \cite{Levison2000} and \cite{Lu2024} is to shift the problematic terms in the jump step during close pericenter passages into the Keplerian step and integrate it using Bulirsch-Stoer \citep{Chambers1999}.
+Another, pursued by \cite{Levison2000} and \cite{Lu2024} is to shift the problematic terms in the jump step during close pericenter passages into the Keplerian step and integrate them using, for example, a Bulirsch-Stoer integrator \citep{Chambers1999}.
 However, we note that a simple scheme using Jacobi coordinates can reproduce the correct instability rate for surprisingly large timesteps \citep{Rein2025}.
 As a result, statistically converged simulations with DHC are significantly more computationally expensive than simulations using Jacobi coordinates so that Jacobi coordinates are advantageous in most scenarios.

+Most recent direct numerical integrations of planetary systems use either Jacobi coordinates or DHC, which is why we focus on these two splitting.
+However, other splittings of the Hamiltonian exists \citep{Farres2013,HernandezDehnen2016}.
+In fact, there are an infinite number of ways to split the Hamiltonian\footnote{One can add and subtract any arbitrary term to the Hamiltonian.}.
+Worth pointing out are heliocentric coordinates (HC) originally introduced by Poincaré and used in a perturbative expansion by \cite{LaskarRobutel1995}.
+For direct N-body simulations \cite{Farres2013} find no significant differences between HC and DHC (see their Appendix~C).
+Among the infinite possible choices of coordinate systems, Jacobi coordinates stand out as the only one which, by construction, respect the hierarchical nature of stable planetary systems.
+DHC or HC have their uses in systems which are not hierarchical at all times, such as systems with a large number of particles in a disk or systems in which planets have close encounters.

 We have focused our experiments and discussion on the Solar System.
 However, the general advice for running simulations of any planetary system where one wants to integrate until an instability occurs is the same: Jacobi coordinates perform significantly better.
 As soon as orbit crossing occurs and planets can have close encounters, Jacobi coordinates are no longer suitable.
 Often at this point a simulation can be stopped and the system can be considered unstable.
 But if it is necessary to integrate further, then a switch to a hybrid symplectic integrator or a brute force non-symplectic integrator can be made at this point.
 Since hybrid integrators work in DHC, it is important to check that the timestep is small enough, at the very least $dt\lesssim T_f/4$, or ideally $dt\lesssim T_f/17$ as suggested by \cite{Wisdom2015}.